dongmingh/v1performance/README.md

 + **ccType**: chaincode type

   - ccchecker: The first argument (key) in the query and invoke request is incremented by 1 for every transaction.
-The prefix of the key is based on each thread ID, ex, all keys issued from thread 4 will have prefix of **key3_**.
-And, the second argument (payload) in an invoke (Move) is a string.
+The prefix of the key is made of thread ID, ex, all keys issued from thread 4 will have prefix of **key3_**.
+And, the second argument (payload) in an invoke (Move) is a random string of size ranging between payLoadMin and payLoadMax defined in ccOpt.

   - auction: The first argument (key) in the query and invoke request is incremented by 1 for every transaction.
 And, the invoke second argument (payload) is made of a random string with various size between payLoadMin and payLoadMax defined in ccOpt. (**to be tested**)

   - general: The arguments of transaction request are taken from the user input json file without any changes.

 + **ccOpt**: chaincode options